Sch3lp/angular2-master-class-starter/LEARNINKS.md

 Because you can wait for a _natural_ time interval, after which you'll have more knowledge to make a better decision.

 In our case it was waiting for a user to have typed what he was trying to search for.

+## A `Subject` is actually an `Observable`
+So you can use it as such and pass it to methods that takes an `Observable` as an argument.